jorks/jorks.github.io/_pages/hello.md

 I currently have the pleasure of applying my experience at Jamf, helping our key enterprise customers succeed with Apple.

-Interrupting my Zooms you can expect to see my lovely wife Sasha with our darling 👼 daughter Billie, our cat Sugar and if something terrible has happened - one of our fish 🐠.
+Interrupting my Zooms is my lovely wife Sasha with our darling 👼 daughter Billie, our cat Sugar and if something terrible has happened - one of our fish 🐠.

 printf(“Peace, out!”);